The 'Game Of Thrones' Creators Are A Little Sad About Littlefinger's Demise

 poetic justice pic.twitter.com/a8ZKid5ZhH

 "It was one of the harder death calls we had to make," Benioff said, later adding: "Every scene he’s in manages to make you think about Littlefinger.
-And when he’s at the centre of a scene — like his final scene in the finale — he’s completely mesmerising."
+And when he’s at the center of a scene — like his final scene in the finale — he’s completely mesmerizing."

 Advertisement